 9. Become a Yachtie

-If you’re wondering what its like to live and work on a superyacht, check out this interview with a yacht stewardess which explains it is indeed as glamorous and glorified as it sounds.
 Yachties are paid a generous sum of money to work crazy long hours and with crazy demands, but it does indeed sound like an unreal lifestyle to live!
+So, what exactly will you need to become a yachtie and what does the job entail?

 8. Work for an International Hotel Chain